-There’s a specific kind of tired that sleep doesn’t fix.
+There’s a specific kind of mental tiredness that sleep doesn’t fix.

-It’s the kind that comes from absorbing too much — too fast — for too long.
+It comes from absorbing too much, too fast, for too long.

 Open the news: crisis.